LoicGrobol/scorch/README.md

 [ref-scorer]: https://github.com/conll/reference-coreference-scorers

+## Formats
+### Single document
+The input files should be JSON files with a "type" key at top-level
+  - If "type" if "graph", then top-level should have at top-level
+    - A "mentions" key containing a list of all mention identifiers
+    - A "links" key containing a list of pairs of corefering mention identifiers
+  - If "type" is "clusters", then top-level should have a "clusters" key containing a mapping from clusters ids to cluster contents (as lists of mention identifiers).

+Of course the system and gold files should use the same set of mention identifiers…

+### Multiple documents
+If the inputs to directories, files with the same base name (excluding extension) as those present in the gold directory are expected to be present in the sys directory, with exactly one sys file for each gold file.
+In that case, the output scores will be the means of the individual files scores, ponderated by the relative numbers of

+  - Gold mentions/links for Recall
+  - System mentions/links for Precision

+The global F₁-scores are then the usual harmonic means of these.

 ## Sources
   - <a id="pradhan2014scoring" />**Scoring Coreference Partitions of Predicted Mentions: A Reference Implementation.** Sameer Pradhan, Xiaoqiang Luo, Marta Recasens, Eduard Hovy, Vincent Ng and Michael Strube. *Proceedings of the 52nd Annual Meeting of the Association for Computational Linguistics*, Baltimore, MD, June 2014. ([pdf](http://aclweb.org/anthology/P/P14/P14-2006.pdf))